-Nightclub use ceased due to loss of licence, and in 2010 the building was sold to a church group.
-The church backed out, however, and in June 2011 the building was sold to a community group who re-opened the building as a cinema, theatre and music venue.
+Nightclub use ceased due to loss of licence, and the building was sold to a private developer.
+From 2011 it was leased to a community group (Woolwich Grand Theatre Ltd.) which ran the Grand as a cinema, theatre and music venue.
 In 2014 planning permission was granted for the theatre’s demolition and redevelopment.
 The theatre closed on 10 April 2015, and was demolished later that year.

 - 1900 - 1923: Theatre

 - 1955 - 1982: as cinema

 - 1985 - 2010: leased and used as nightclub.

 - 1900 Design/Construction:Messrs W Johnson & Co- ContractorBertie Crewe- Architect